CHAMPION COW GRAVES: Celebrating the Great Bovines of Ferndale

 1250 5th St., Ferndale, CA

-Located at the Humboldt County Fairgrounds in the middle of Ferndale, a town famous for raising this legend, lies the graves of three butterfat champion cows.
+Located within the Humboldt County Fairgrounds in the heart of Ferndale, a town that's somewhat famous for raising celebrity chef and overly enthusiastic BBQ fan, Guy Fieri—well, as famous as a town can get—lies an unexpected and utterly quirky landmark: the final resting place of three butterfat champion cows.

 allcowgraves